Tarnasa/pyrena/README.txt

 PYRENA:

-Pyrena is a small arena for siggame/cadre written in Python
+Pyrena is a small arena for siggame/cadre written in Python3

 REQUIREMENTS:

 Before using this arena, you must do the following:
-1. Setup a postgres server and create the tables defined in https://github.com/siggame/ophelia/blob/develop/db/init.sql
+1. Setup a PostgreSQL server and create the tables defined in https://github.com/siggame/ophelia/blob/develop/db/init.sql
 2. Setup a siggame gameserver https://github.com/siggame/Cerveau
     - Ideally this would run on the same machine as the `pyrena` so that all network calls are local, though this is not a requirement
+3. Install python3.6 or later
-3. Install the psycopg2 python3 module `pip install psycopg2`
+4. Install the psycopg2 python3 module `pip install psycopg2-binary`
-4. Install docker on the machine running `Pyrena`
+5. Install docker on the machine running `Pyrena`
+6. Install graphviz to visualize tournament output

 COMPONENTS: